Who knew that white water rafting in North Carolina was so popular? I can tell you for sure that I didn’t until I met my husband a few years ago.

 You start hearing a low rushing noise.

 As you float down the river that rush gets louder and louder until it’s like it’s coming from inside your head.
-If you have a guide then you must follow his commands to a T and everyone has to work together at the same time.
+If you have a guide then you must follow his commands to a T and everyone has to work together at the same time to prevent some (or all) of you from landing in the river.

 If you’re in your own boat, then it’s up to you to look at the lines and figure out which route you’ll take through this rapid.